OksanaMezentseva/tynesama-telegram-bot/README.md

 # 🤱 TyNeSama — Emotional Support Telegram Bot for Moms

 **TyNeSama** is an empathetic and supportive Telegram bot designed to help moms navigate difficult moments in their parenting journey.
-It offers gentle messages, voice transcription, GPT-based dialogue, and personalized interactions — all with a focus on mental health and emotional support.
+It offers gentle messages, voice transcription, GPT-based dialogue, user profiles, and personalized interactions — all with a focus on mental health and emotional support.

 ---